gillion-archer/face-detection-skill/README.md

 Activates webcam to watch for faces

 ## About
-Activates webcam, watches until it regcognizes a faces, then terminates
+Activates webcam, watches until it recognizes a face

 ## Examples
 * "Keep an eye out"